bandyopd/BayesSPMSM/README.md

 current status data
 ================

-Implementation of modeling framework proposed in the paper, Das, S., Chae, M., Pati, D., and Bandyopadhyay, D. (2024+) “Bayesian semiparametric modeling of spatially referenced multistate current status data”.
+Implementation of the modeling proposed in the paper: Das, S., Chae, M., Pati, D., and Bandyopadhyay, D. (2024+) “A monotone single-index model for spatially referenced multistate current status data”.

 ## Overview